-The race has an adventure race profile.
+The race has an adventure race profile and culture.
+The members of a team are supposed to work together and help one another both emotionally, technically and physically.
+The goal is for the team to make the finish line as fast as possible helping one another whenever needed.
+One definition of an ultimate race is that: All the team members reach the finish line equally and totally exhausted, only then has all the resources of all the team members been used correctly.
 The single stage aspect leads to the competition running non-stop for 1-2 days, a small amount of mandatory rest and the terrain is highly demanding.
 The track consists of mainly rideable trails, but there are some stretches of marsh and hillsides that forces the riders to carry their bikes.
 All teams must follow the marked track using the GPS tracks and the maps provided by Offroad Finnmark.
 The last hundred meters there will be signs showing the way to the checkpoints.